 Before you start, make sure that the printer is attached to one of your local computers and is configured properly.

-Then, launch the HomeGroup control panel app, Start -> type "homegroup" -> Enter.
+The first step is creating a homegroup, launch the HomeGroup control panel app, Start -> type "homegroup" -> Enter.

 Your next steps will depend on what will be shown in the HomeGroup window.